dino-iog/cardano-systemd/README.md

 # cardano-systemd

-Systemd service units and scripts for the Marlowe PAB and all of its dependencies (cardano-node, cardano-wallet, cardano-chain-index)
+Systemd service units for the Marlowe PAB and all of its dependencies (cardano-node, cardano-wallet, chain-index)

 ## Using this project

-1. Copy the service files to `$HOME/.config/systemd/user/` and the scripts to `$HOME/.local/bin`
+1. Copy (or symlink) the service files to `$HOME/.config/systemd/user/`
 2. Reload the user systemd daemon `$ systemctl --user daemon-reload`

 This project includes a control script, `marlowectl`, which provides high-level